Sites of special scientific interest: public body responsibilities

-- explain how you’ve taken into account any advice Natural England gave you - eg to carry out the work at a different time of year
+- explain how you’ve taken into account any advice Natural England gave you - for example to carry out the work at a different time of year

-- show that you’ve considered alternatives that could reduce the impact on the SSSI - eg using lighter vehicles to carry materials
+- show that you’ve considered alternatives that could reduce the impact on the SSSI - such as using lighter vehicles to carry materials

-- demonstrate how you’ve assessed differing interests (including the special interests of the SSSI) in deciding to go ahead with the works - eg public interest and access to a site assessed against temporary damage to a habitat
+- demonstrate how you’ve assessed differing interests (including the special interests of the SSSI) in deciding to go ahead with the works - for example public interest and access to a site assessed against temporary damage to a habitat

-If Natural England still has serious concerns about the potential damage to an SSSI it may refer a case to the Secretary of State.
+If Natural England still has serious concerns about the potential damage to an SSSI it may refer a case to the Secretary of State for Environment, Food and Rural Affairs.
 This can lead to a judicial review of the public body’s decision to go ahead with the works.